Reimagining a news pioneer

 In our work with each of the sections, we saw how much the brand architecture demanded of the visual identity system.
 For greatest efficiency, we focused on the Sports section to develop a visual system that would support their many offers such as Coaches Poll or Super 25.
 The other sections then applied this system to their range of offers.

-We started with the logo.
-We explored options from evolution to revolution.
-The chosen direction is the best representation of the pure, straight-to-the- point audaciousness that USA TODAY was built on.
-At the same time it's a platform for playfulness and a way to bring the editorial spirit front and center in the brand.
-It was a logo that could be as dynamic as the news.
+As we started to redesign the logo, we explored options from ‘evolution’ to ‘revolution’.
+The client team was unanimous in choosing a direction from the ‘revolution’ spectrum of options because they believed it was the best representation of the pure, straight-to-the-point audaciousness that USA TODAY was built on.
+At the same time, the design offered a platform for playfulness and a way to bring the editorial spirit front and center in the identity.
+The logo could now be as dynamic as the news itself.

-USA TODAY asked us to develop ideas for a national ad campaign covering TV, print, digital and out-of-home for the 30th Anniversary relaunch and beyond.
-The concept centered on visual storytelling and putting people at the center of the news - literally - by creating human infographics.
+As USA TODAY’s 30th Anniversary approached, they asked us to develop an advertising campaign for their relaunch and beyond.
+Working again in close collaboration with the USA TODAY team and their external partners, we created a national campaign covering digital, TV, print, and out-of-home advertisements.
+The concept centred on visual storytelling and putting people at the heart of the news — literally — by creating human infographics.

 The campaign kicked off in NYC with a Grand Central subway station take-over, and overall created a dramatic unveiling of the newspaper and logo redesign.